Bingo (British version): Clubs and businesses

 Bingo became increasingly popular across the UK following the Betting and Gaming Act 1960 with more purpose-built bingo halls opened every year until 2005.
 Since 2005, bingo halls have seen a marked decline in revenues and the closure of many halls.
 The number of bingo clubs in Britain has dropped from nearly 600 in 2005 to under 400 as of January 2014.
 As of May 2023, there were around 260 bingo halls.
 These closures are blamed on high taxes, the smoking ban, and the rise in online gambling, amongst other things.

 Bingo is a declining yet highly profitable business, with many companies competing for the customers' money.
 The largest companies with bingo clubs in the United Kingdom are Mecca Bingo Ltd. (part of The Rank Group plc) and Buzz Bingo.
 In Northern Ireland, one of the largest bingo club groups is the Planet Bingo Group, with seven clubs around the region.

-Online bingo is also popular with many different companies launching sites such as tombola.co.uk, jackpotjoy.com (operated by Gamesys), Sun Bingo (together with Fabulous Bingo operated by Playtech), meccabingo.com, galabingo.com, xbingo.com, and many others.
+Online bingo is also played online, with services from operators such as Sun Bingo.